Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 - Cincinnati has five wins against the spread in 10 games this season.

-- Cincinnati is 3-1 against the spread and 4-0 overall when the team totals over 405.7 yards.
+- In games that Cincinnati picks up over 405.7 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bearcats have turned the ball over 16 times this season, three more turnovers than the Mustangs have forced (13).